eslaurente/cigna-project/README.md

 # Cigna Application | Renowned Medicine
 This application generates data of specialists, and displays them in a filterable user interface.
-This application is meant to be a programming assignment, as part of the author's job application.
+This project is meant to be a programming assignment, as part of the author's job application.

 ## Technologies
 #### UI